Elgin, Illinois: Metra

 Elgin has three stations on Metra's Milwaukee District West Line, which provides daily rail service between Elgin and Chicago Union Station): National Street, Elgin, and Big Timber Road.
 Big Timber Road is the western terminus of this service; however, Big Timber is not serviced by the Metra on weekends or major U.S. holidays, as trains terminate in Elgin on those days.

-The Chicago & North Western had a line to Freeport which ran through Elgin.
+The Chicago & North Western had a line to Freeport which ran through Elgin, now cut back to Rockford and operated by Union Pacific.

 Elgin used to have a streetcar system, operated by the Aurora, Elgin and Fox River Electric Company.
 Additionally, Elgin was served by several interurban lines.
 The most prominent of these was the Chicago Aurora and Elgin Railroad which provided frequent service into Chicago.
 There was also the Elgin and Belvidere Electric Company.